How Do You Want to Show Up in Life?

 One of the things that has helped me recently is my steadfastness to my work, my blog, and the community of readers that have found me through my blog posts.

-When I started my blog, I couldn’t even imagine that.
-I remember hoping that I would get up to 500 visitors in a month.
+When I started my blog, I couldn’t even imagine that my life would feel so rich and full.

 Gentleness